docker/machine/docs/index.md

 INFO[0008] Waiting for VM to start...
 ```

-> **Note**: If you are using a custom boot2docker ISO specified using
+> **Note**: If you are using a custom VirtualBox ISO specified using
-> `--virtualbox-boot2docker-url` or an equivalent flag, running an upgrade on
+> `--virtualbox-iso` or an equivalent flag, running an upgrade on
 > that machine will completely replace the specified ISO with the latest
 > "vanilla" boot2docker ISO available.